 Maurice Brianchon was part of an artist group known as ‘Les Peintres de la Réalite Poétique’.
 Their work is described as poetic reality.
 His style was inspired by the work of Édouard Vuillard, Pierre Bonnard, Henri Matisse and Manet.
 Brianchon is probably best known for his figurative paintings, but he also painted landscapes, racing scenes and still lifes.

 Post WWII, Maurice Brianchon received several public commissions.
 His paintings are part of the state collections, including La Musée d’Art Moderne de la Ville de Paris.
-Brianchon was also the official artists for the Queen Elizabeth II’s coronation in 1952.
+Brianchon was also the official artist for the Queen Elizabeth II’s coronation in 1952.